mumairofficial/khalilstemmler-website-2019/README.md

   Essential software development patterns, principles and tutorials with modern JavaScript and TypeScript.
 </h1>

-## Welcome
+## Hello, beautiful person
 Welcome to the 🔥 repo for [khalilstemmler.com](https://khalilstemmler.com).

 At some point during my work as a consultant and reading as many books on software as I could digest, I've come to realize that there were a lot of pitfalls I could have avoided if I knew the patterns and principles to guide me.
-That's what this site is about: things I think all professional software people should know.
+That's what this site is about: things **I think** all professional software people should know about.

 It's also turning into a place where people can learn about `typescript`, `javascript`, `domain-driven design` and `enterprise typescript`.